 Years later, Dorsch arranged to have the site scanned with ground-penetrating radar and disturbed areas were located.
 But the lead was never properly pursued by authorities.

 Gacy loved cruising and prowling around in the middle of the night.
-Besides searching for abduction victims, he would have gotten off on 3 a.m. body-disposal expeditions.
+Besides searching for abduction and murder victims, he would have gotten off on 3 a.m. body-disposal expeditions.
 Winter Watch theorizes there may be a number of these sites, including the one mentioned by Dorsch.
 But no one is looking, as Chicago police are even ignoring the Dorsch possibility.

 Gacy had a black book with a number of names that were inexplicably marked with the letter “H.” Did that stand for homosexual?
 Was this an aspect of his S&M services business?
 In addition to sadistic recreational killing, were he and his flying monkeys running a procurement and body-disposal operation for others, including the power elite in the Delta Project?